warhollow/Warhollow/ghost-primer/ghost-primer-v0.4.4.md

 Telemetry, reporting, logging, and external attestation occur
 only when the operator explicitly chooses.

-These laws are not rules of exclusion —
+These are not rules of exclusion —
 they are rules of **primacy**.

 ---